What is the Applicant Pool?

 1. Access to Pre-Qualified Candidates

 Candidates within your applicant pool have already shown an interest in your organization.
-They've submitted their resumes, applications, or undergone initial screenings.
+They've submitted their resumes, and applications, or undergone initial screenings.
 This pre-qualification means you're more likely to encounter candidates who meet your organization's minimum criteria.

 2. Ongoing Engagement